How to Make Dish Soap

 How long does DIY dish soap last?

-It lasts 2-3 months when stored properly in an airtight container in a cool, dark place.
+Most homemade dish soaps last about two to three months when stored in an airtight container in a cool, dark place.

 Can you use homemade dish soap in the dishwasher?

-Slowly melt the ingredients together on low heat, whisking continuously until fully blended.
-See the recipes earlier in the post for more information.
+Gently melt and blend ingredients on low heat, whisking until fully combined.
+See the recipes earlier in the post for clear measurements and steps.

 How do you package homemade dish soap?